A0D1I2L3/Kaashu/README.md

 **Kaashu** is a private, local-first money management app for Android and web.
 Track expenses, plan budgets, set goals, and manage multiple accounts and currencies — all on your own device.
 No accounts, no cloud, no paywalls.

 Kaashu is a fork of the [Cashew](https://github.com/jameskokoska/Cashew) expense tracker, rebuilt with a focus on privacy and UPI-centric features for Indian users.
-Built with **Flutter** and [Drift](https://drift.simonbinder.eu/) (SQLite).
+Built with **Flutter** and [Drift](https://drift.simonbinder.dev/) (SQLite).

+> **Current status:** Kaashu is currently in development.
+The application is functional for testing, but **only debug builds are currently supported**.
+Release builds are still being worked on and should not be considered production-ready.

 ---

 ## Features

-### 🧾 Transactions

-- Track expenses, income, upcoming payments, subscriptions, repeating transactions, debts (borrowed) and credits (lent).
-- Custom categories with custom icons and default types (expense / income).
-- Auto-assign recurring merchants to categories and custom titles.
-- Full-text search and filters by date, category, amount, or custom tags.
-- Batch operations: long-press to select, swipe to edit or delete multiple entries at once.

-### 🎯 Budgets & Goals

-- Flexible budgets with custom time periods — monthly, weekly, daily, or your own.
-- Opt-in transactions per budget and per-category spending limits.
-- Review past budget history to spot spending trends.
-- Spending and saving goals with progress tracking.

-### 📸 UPI Screenshot Extraction

-- Scan a UPI payment screenshot (PhonePe, Google Pay, Paytm, BHIM, and more) from inside the app, or share it straight to Kaashu from any UPI app's share sheet.
-- Share-scan flow: sharing a screenshot into the app runs the scan automatically and opens the add-transaction form pre-filled with the detected amount, merchant, UPI ID, date, and transaction type.
-- Fully on-device OCR (PP-OCR v5 via ONNX Runtime) with a visible loading indicator while scanning — screenshots never leave your device.
-- Review mode flags low-confidence parses so you can correct them before saving.

-### 💱 Multiple Currencies & Accounts

-- Manage finances across currencies with up-to-date conversion rates.
-- Switch accounts and currencies freely — everything is converted automatically.
-- Option to hide currency labels when all accounts share the same currency.

-### 🔒 Privacy & Security

-- **100% local storage** (SQLite via Drift) — no cloud, no accounts, no Firebase.
-- Optional biometric lock.
-- Full database backup (`.sql` / `.sqlite`) and CSV export; restore after reinstall or when switching devices.

-### 🎨 Design & Automation

-- Material You design with custom accent color, light/dark mode, and a customizable home screen.
-- Detailed spending graphs.
-- Notifications and reminders for budgets, goals, transactions, and upcoming due dates.
-- CSV and Google Sheets import.
-- App links and home screen widgets.
+### Transactions

+* Track expenses, income, upcoming payments, subscriptions, repeating transactions, debts (borrowed) and credits (lent).
+* Custom categories with custom icons and default types (expense / income).
+* Auto-assign recurring merchants to categories and custom titles.
+* Full-text search and filters by date, category, amount, or custom tags.
+* Batch operations: long-press to select, swipe to edit or delete multiple entries at once.

+### Budgets & Goals

+* Flexible budgets with custom time periods — monthly, weekly, daily, or custom periods.
+* Opt-in transactions per budget and per-category spending limits.
+* Review past budget history to identify spending trends.
+* Spending and saving goals with progress tracking.

+### UPI Screenshot Extraction

+* Scan UPI payment screenshots from PhonePe, Google Pay, Paytm, BHIM, and other UPI apps.
+* Share screenshots directly to Kaashu from a UPI app to automatically start the scan.
+* Pre-fills the transaction form with the detected amount, merchant, UPI ID, date, and transaction type.
+* Fully on-device OCR using **PP-OCR v5 with ONNX Runtime**.
+* Low-confidence results are flagged for review before saving.

+### Multiple Currencies & Accounts

+* Manage multiple accounts and currencies.
+* Automatically convert between currencies using up-to-date exchange rates.
+* Switch between accounts and currencies seamlessly.
+* Option to hide currency labels when all accounts use the same currency.

+### Privacy & Security

+* **100% local storage** using SQLite via Drift.
+* No accounts, cloud storage, Firebase, or external data collection.
+* Optional biometric lock.
+* Full database backup and restore using `.sql` / `.sqlite` files.
+* CSV export for external use.

+### Design & Automation

+* Material You interface with custom accent colors and light/dark mode.
+* Customizable home screen.
+* Spending graphs and statistics.
+* Notifications and reminders for budgets, goals, transactions, and upcoming payments.
+* CSV and Google Sheets import.
+* App links and home screen widgets.

+---

+## Current Development Status

+Kaashu is currently in active development.

+The core application and UPI screenshot scanning workflow are functional, but several areas still require work before a stable release can be provided.

+**Current build status:**

+* Android debug builds are currently working.
+* Release builds are still under development and testing.
+* UPI OCR is functional but requires further optimization and accuracy improvements.
+* Production release testing has not yet been completed.

+### TODO

+* [ ] Fix and stabilize release builds.
+* [ ] Improve UPI OCR processing speed.
+* [ ] Improve OCR accuracy across different UPI apps and screenshot formats.
+* [ ] Improve handling of OCR errors, particularly amount extraction.
+* [ ] Improve merchant, UPI ID, date, and transaction type extraction.
+* [ ] Expand testing across different UPI applications and screenshot layouts.
+* [ ] Complete release-build testing and stability checks.

 ---